PeuTit/graphql-api-rails/README.md

-# README
+# Posts Graphql Api

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+## About

+Simple Rails API with Graphql

+You can Create, Read, Update and Delete Post

+A post is simply a title, a body and an author

+## Endpoint

+    /graphql

+## Other

-* Ruby version
+### Ruby version

-* System dependencies

-* Configuration

-* Database creation
+    ruby 3.0.1

-* Database initialization
+### Database creation & initialization

+Using Postgresql 9.6

+Run the migration before using the app

-* How to run the test suite
+### How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)
+    bundle exec rspec

-* Deployment instructions
+### Deployment instructions

-* ...
+Currently deployed on a compute engine in Google Cloud